bmeurant/technical-docs/software-architecture/architectural-patterns/clean.md

 * **[[hexagonal|Hexagonal Architecture]]:** Also known as **Ports and Adapters**, it focuses on isolating business logic from the outside.
 The application "core" exposes **ports** (interfaces), and external "adapters" (database, UI) connect to them.
 It's the same idea as **Clean Architecture** but expressed differently: the hexagon concept symbolizes that the system can be driven in any manner (UI, automated tests, batch script) and can interact with any external service. **Clean Architecture** integrates this concept by formalizing it through its layers.

+* **[[ddd|Domain-Driven Design (DDD)]]:** Clean Architecture is an ideal framework for applying the principles of DDD.
+The core of the Clean Architecture (Entities and Use Cases) is where the rich domain model, composed of Aggregates, Entities, and Value Objects from DDD, resides.

 ---

 ## **Resources & links**